coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    .. deprecated:: 8.13

      The default value for hint locality will change in a future release.
-For the time being, adding hints outside of sections without specifying an explicit locality will trigger a deprecation warning.
-We recommend you use :attr:`export` whenever possible.
+Hints added outside of sections without an explicit locality are now deprecated.
+We recommend using :attr:`export` where possible.

    The `Hint` commands are: